Seriously Risky Business Newsletter

 Someone call the waaaambulance: Russia threatens bans on YouTube, Facebook and Twitter

-A bill before Russia’s Parliament proposes to ban social media companies that flag posts published by Russia’s State-owned media enterprises, arguing that its a discriminatory practice against Russian organisations.
+A bill before Russia's Parliament proposes to ban social media companies that flag posts published by Russia's State-owned media enterprises, arguing that the practice discriminates against Russian organisations.

 YouTube started labelling state-owned media in 2018, and Facebook and Twitter followed suit to counter election-related disinformation campaigns earlier this year.

-Russia’s Parliament has debated whether to ban Western social media companies on several occasions, long before these content moderation practices were introduced.
-In that context, the proposed bill is as much the struggle to control media consumption at home as it is about fair access for Russia’s mouthpieces abroad.
+Russia's Parliament has debated whether to ban Western social media companies on several occasions, long before these content moderation practices were introduced.
+In that context, the proposed bill is as much about a struggle to control media consumption at home as it is about fair access for Russia's mouthpieces abroad.

 So it's difficult to assess how seriously to take Russia's threat.
 Past efforts by the Russian Government to block E2EE apps or fine foreign tech companies didn't have much of an effect on usage patterns.
 Russia's control of its information environment isn't absolute.